Logarithm: Particular bases

+The abbreviation log x is often used when the intended base can be inferred based on the context or discipline, or when the base is indeterminate or immaterial.
+Common logarithms (base 10), historically used in logarithm tables and slide rules, are a basic tool for measurement and computation in many areas of science and engineering; in these contexts log x still often means the base ten logarithm.
+In mathematics log x usually refers to the natural logarithm (base e).

+In computer science and information theory, log often refers to binary logarithms (base 2).
+The following table lists common notations for logarithms to these bases.
+The "ISO notation" column lists designations suggested by the International Organization for Standardization.

 History

-The history of logarithms in seventeenth-century Europe is the discovery of a new function that extended the realm of analysis beyond the scope of algebraic methods.
-The method of logarithms was publicly propounded by John Napier in 1614, in a book titled Mirifici Logarithmorum Canonis Descriptio (Description of the Wonderful Rule of Logarithms).
+The history of logarithms in seventeenth-century Europe saw the discovery of a new function that extended the realm of analysis beyond the scope of algebraic methods.
+The method of logarithms was publicly propounded by John Napier in 1614, in a book titled Mirifici Logarithmorum Canonis Descriptio (Description of the Wonderful Canon of Logarithms).
 Prior to Napier's invention, there had been other techniques of similar scopes, such as the prosthaphaeresis or the use of tables of progressions, extensively developed by Jost Bürgi around 1600.
-Napier coined the term for logarithm in Middle Latin, “logarithmus,” derived from the Greek, literally meaning, “ratio-number,” from logos “proportion, ratio, word” + arithmos “number”.
+Napier coined the term for logarithm in Middle Latin, logarithmus, literally meaning 'ratio-number', derived from the Greek logos 'proportion, ratio, word' + arithmos 'number'.

 The common logarithm of a number is the index of that power of ten which equals the number.
-Speaking of a number as requiring so many figures is a rough allusion to common logarithm, and was referred to by Archimedes as the “order of a number”.
+Speaking of a number as requiring so many figures is a rough allusion to common logarithm, and was referred to by Archimedes as the "order of a number".
 The first real logarithms were heuristic methods to turn multiplication into addition, thus facilitating rapid computation.
 Some of these methods used tables derived from trigonometric identities.
 Such methods are called prosthaphaeresis.